Biodegradable Bamboo Toothbrush: Greenwashing or Eco-friendly?

 That’s why finding carbon-neutral products are so essential to the planet’s restoration.
 For a product to be considered ‘net zero’ (aka carbon neutral) it means that everything associated with its production, shipping (either to a store or directly to the consumer), and use has been accounted for and the carbon emissions erased.

 That might seem impossible, but it’s not.
-It simply requires complete transparency and applicable methods to ensure that any carbon emissions are sequestered, typically using offset projects and credits (like forestry projects that plant trees and rebuild eco-systems to help fight climate change by sequestering CO211).
+It simply requires complete transparency and applicable methods to ensure that any carbon emissions are sequestered, typically by using carbon offsetting companies (that conducts carbon offsetting tree planting and rebuild eco-systems to help fight climate change by sequestering CO211).

 These products are out there!
 Finding them just takes a little extra effort.
 However, tiny acts can have a big impact on our planet, and committing to these changes can add up fast.